Helping you grow closer to God

 Why?
 The curses are an act of grace.
 The curses are the kind, gentleness of a heavenly Father who knows if a woman could have relational connection and get her longings filled in an easy way, she wouldn’t need God.

 See, a woman is afraid so what a woman does is she wants to control things.
 And she does it a lot of different ways.
-She wants to control the environment, she wants to control things, and she’s going to have this desire for her husband.
+And she’s going to have this desire for her husband.
 But she wants to rule over him and God says: but he’s going to rule over you.

 So those desires that are blocked will bring levels of increasing frustration that God hopes that one day, out of His mercy, a woman will say, “You know something?
 Life’s just too hard.
 I just can’t make this on my own.”
 And she’ll realize she needs a Savior, and a Deliverer, and a Redeemer.